pulumi/docs/content/docs/using-pulumi/managing-state/index.md

 [VIDEO]

 If you open the `state.json` file, you will see that the contents of the Pulumi state file uses a relatively easy to understand JSON format.

-## Edit the state file
+In particular, there is a section labeled `resources`. which contains the schema for any resources you have created in your Pulumi program.

 While it is not recommended to manually manage or edit your infrastructure via the state file, there may be advanced use cases in which this becomes necessary, such as: